retropiler/retropiler/README.md

 # Retropiler [![CircleCI](https://circleci.com/gh/retropiler/retropiler.svg?style=svg)](https://circleci.com/gh/retropiler/retropiler)

-This is an experimental project to "retropile", also called as "downpile" in some systems, Java8 standard class library to bundled one for Android before 7.0.
+"Java8 support" in Android is sometimes misleading because it includes a few independent issues.

+Java8 Langauge Feature is usually syntactic one, for example lambda expressions or default methods, which can be solved by tools like retrolambda.

+Java8 API, or Standard Library, is more difficult than Language Feature, because Dex, dalvik executable file format, does not allow bundle standard library.
+In fact, tt has been considered impossible.

+Retropiler deals with the latter: it makes dex to bundle Java8 standard library by replacing its references to the original ones.

-That is, the following code works on Android with API level 15 with retropiler:
+For example, the following code works on devices with Android API level 15 after processing by retropiler:

 ```java
 import java.util.Optional;